Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 &nbsp;

+🔴 **Rule 6: Investigate patients with the above anomalies**

+For downstream processing the above patients have been removed.

+&nbsp;

 ### 07_dpctn_mody_calculator
 Defines MODY calculator cohort: those with current diagnosis of Type 1, Type 2, or unspecified diabetes, diagnosed aged 1-35 years inclusive.